Using The Bead Knotter™

 Step 4

-Thread on two beads and your clasp.
+Thread on two beads and one half of your clasp.
 Slide them down toward the knot.

 Step 5